StratifyLabs/StratifyBlog/content/stratifylabs/2021-05-09-Stratify-Toolbox-Campaign-Preview.md

 - Assemble production PCBs
 - Final assembly and fulfillment

-As it stands now, I should be able to get all the parts by Q2 of 2022.
-That puts fulfillment at the end of Q2 or beginning of Q2 of 2022.
+As it stands now, I should be able to get all the parts by Q3 of 2022.
+That puts fulfillment at the end of Q3 or the beginning of Q4 of 2022.

 ## Risks and Challenges

-The biggest challenge is procuring parts including alternates/substitues and integrating the alternates into the hardware/firmware.
+The biggest challenge is procuring parts including alternates/substitutes and integrating the alternates into the hardware/firmware.
 The crucial parts are the MCU and the Wifi.
-The MCU can be a number of different STM32H7 chips and still get the job done.
+The MCU can be one of several STM32H7 chips and still get the job done.
 Switching means updating the system firmware to work with the alternate chip.
-The Wifi is currently spec'd as the ATWINC1500 (no stock), but the ATWINC3400 is available (as of this writing) and would work with very little system firmware updates.
+The Wifi is currently specified as the ATWINC1500 (no stock), but the ATWINC3400 is available (as of this writing).

 The second biggest challenge is certification.
 Unforeseen issues can cause delays.
 But this effort can be performed while waiting for parts with long lead times.